 As with any program, adapting to the needs of each different school is important, so CVSan works with schools to implement as much as they can in the appropriate time frame.
 For example, CVSan offers plastic film recycling called bag-a-bag and most schools chose to take this on after recycling and food scrap recycling have been established as bag-a-bag takes a separate container from recycling.
 Also, some schools chose to start food scrap recycling with compostable trays only and this is a good start on the way to full food scrap recycling.

 Recycling food scraps at school can be challenging, but it is often the single most effective waste reduction action a school can take.
-Castro Valley schools that compost food scraps divert an average of 73% of their waste away from landfill!
-Also, currently, 13 of 17 Castro Valley schools have sustainable food scrap recycling programs and two others are taking steps to develop their programs.
-As a result of the Schools Food Scrap Recycling Program, along with other supporting programs such as the Green Ribbon Schools Program, Waste Audits, the provision of supplies, and continuous training, diversion by volume among all Castro Valley schools has gone from 35% in 2005 to 66% in 2012.
+Castro Valley schools that compost food scraps divert an average of 82% of their waste away from landfill!
+Also, currently, 15 of 16 Castro Valley schools have sustainable food scrap recycling programs.
+As a result of the Schools Food Scrap Recycling Program, along with other supporting programs such as the Green Ribbon Schools Program, Waste Audits, the provision of supplies, and continuous training, diversion by volume among all Castro Valley schools has gone from 35% in 2005 to 82% in 2018.

 Students have been able to utilize their knowledge and skills to recycle and compost more at school and home, and build upon their foundation for the future.